Cphrampus/git-functions/README.md

 ## Usage

-The script, in general, takes a command, or a series of commands, with the last argument being a comma separated list of line numbers referring to the files output from git status
+The script, in general, takes a command with the last argument being a comma separated list of line numbers referring to the files output from git status, starting at 1

 e.g.,
 ```